Tun4ydin/Eye-Tracking-INCOMPLETE-/README.md

 # Eye-Tracking-INCOMPLETE-
-First of all this is INCOMPLATE as of now.
+First of all this is INCOMPLETE as of now.
 # What is The Purpose?
 -This projects tracks its user data and then outputs the result in a video format and json format.
 -This project is made in order to make up for some shortcomings